3 Reasons to File a North Carolina Class Action or Mass Tort

 2. The costs of long-term injuries really add up — and you may need cash to deal with them.

-Perhaps your injury will lead you to need life-long therapy or prosthetics or medications.
+Perhaps your injury will lead you to need life-long therapy, prosthetics, or medications.
 The lifetime costs of treatment can easily add up to hundreds of thousands of dollars, if not more.
 Even if you’re not feeling the financial pain now, you might soon, and for years to come.

 3. Taking action can help restore your sense of autonomy and control.

 Not everyone who gets injured needs to (or should) participate in a lawsuit or class action.
 But it doesn’t hurt to explore your options.
-Get in touch with the DeMayo Law team for a free, confidential, and no pressure consultation about the legal options at your disposal.
+Get in touch with DeMayo Law Offices for a free, confidential, and no pressure consultation about the legal options at your disposal.